MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/setup.md

  *These steps are for businesses and [nonprofits](https://go.microsoft.com/fwlink/p/?LinkId=627221) that have the **[Office 365 Business Premium plan.](https://go.microsoft.com/fwlink/p/?LinkId=627220)***
 ### 1. Sign up

-1. To sign up for an Office 365 business plan, go to the [Office Products site](https://www.aka.ms/office365signup) and choose **Buy now**.
+1. To sign up for an Office 365 business plan, go to the [Office Products site](https://www.aka.ms/office365signup) and select **Buy now**.

 2. Choose the plan you want to sign up for, such as **Office 365 Business Premium**.